It’s no secret that I’ve been battling with itchy skin for close to three years.

 The last allergy test results showed that I was allergic to so many things it was hard to find food that I could actually eat.
 Hence, the clinic recommended mama to cook for me instead.

-To be honest, even though switching kibbles for homemade meals improved my coat, we believe that what the vet recommended us to feed (minced beef, carrots, and peas) actually made my condition worse.
+To be honest, even though switching kibbles for homemade meals improved my coat and digestion, we believe that what the vet recommended us to feed (minced beef, carrots, and peas) actually made my condition worse.
 It was also a recipe that was casually shared with us, with little care for my nutrition.

 During that period, mama also consulted different vets who only had the same three treatment options – steroids, allergy tests, and immunotherapy.
 No one really knew what else to do with me.

 With a reputable vet’s advice, I went back on a daily kitten dose of steroids but it didn’t help.
 On my second visit, he recommended increasing the dose, which mama reluctantly agreed.
 It didn’t do anything for me either.

 That was when mama decided that she couldn’t let me go on with this treatment.
 There must be another way.

 By this time, I was already itching out of control.
 I was chewing my paws until they bled and scratching non-stop.
 I was bleeding and raw at so many places from all the chewing, scratching and licking.
 Mama put me on the cone 24/7 and the moment she took it off, I went straight for my paws like I was born to chew them off.